-Porcupines can be found throughout the western half of the United States, including into the western half of Oklahoma.
-Porcupines weigh 11-36 pounds, are approximately 24-37 inches long with an 8-10 inch tail.
+Porcupines are commonly found throughout the western half of the United States.
+Porcupines weigh 11-36 pounds, and are approximately 24-37 inches long with an 8-10 inch tail.

 Porcupines eat clover, bark, leaves, and herbs so they are considered herbivores.
 The North American porcupine; as shown photographed below in Alva, Oklahoma, will climb trees in search of food.
-They are mostly nocturnal, which means moves around mostly at night.
+They are mostly nocturnal, which means they move around mostly at night.